Disclaimer: Star Trek is the property of

 transport and made her way to a "cozy" little compartment that

 seriously needed better lighting and a decorator.
-The lone hooded occupant didn't
+The lone hooded occupant

-the
+message to the

 Within about 20 minutes